canaknesil/canaknesil.github.io/CV.md

 - Scientific programming
 - Machine Learning (supervised and unsupervised)
 - Machine Learning Security
-- Proficiency in Linux (personal usage, system administration, driver and application development)
+- Proficiency in Linux (personal use, system administration, driver and application development)
-- Compiler and interpreter design with Lex (Lexical Analyzer) and Yacc (Parser)
+- Compiler and interpreter design with Lex (Lexical Analyzer), Yacc (Parser), and PLY (Python Lex-Yacc)
 - Version control with Git and Subversion
 - Build automation with GNU Make
 - Proficiency in Office Programs